 causes your Spirits to have improved effects.
 Check the section on "Spirits" and "Utility Skills" to see what it causes your Spirits to do.

 causes you to heal your allies that are located around you or your pet whenever you use a heal skill.

 causes reduced cooldown on your Glyphs.
 This is mainly taken for .

 has already been explained in this guide.
-This trait increases your outgoing healing, just in case you forgot.
+This trait increases your outgoing healing.

 provides Might to 10 allies whenever they are in the range of your skills.

 At Statues of Darkness you will want to tak the following traits in Marksmanship:

 should be taken instead of if you are taking .

 can be taken instead of if you should need the extra healing.
 This will allow you to use in quick succession.

 Take instead of for the extra personal DPS.